 Moreover, where it is certain that a party is entitled to damages but the exact amount is impossible or unreasonably difficult to establish, section 273, paragraph 1 of the Code of Civil Procedure entitles the court to assess the amount in its discretion.
+The interplay of this provision with the implementation of the EU Damages Directive (establishing a presumption of harm) can be expected to further facilitate private enforcement.
 Where some claims raised within the same action are comparatively insignificant, or where single claims do not exceed €1,000, the court may even assess both whether damages should be granted at all and the exact amount that should be awarded according to its discretion (section 273, paragraph 2).

 Exemplary damages are not available under Austrian law.
-Since the amendment, the Cartel Act foresees that the court, when ascertaining the damage pursuant to section 273 of the Civil Procedure Code, may take into account the advantage gained by the defendant or defendants as a result of the infringement (section 37a of the Cartel Act).
+Since the amendment, the Cartel Act foresees that the court, when ascertaining the damage pursuant to section 273 of the Civil Procedure Code, may take into account the advantage gained by the defendant or defendants as a result of the infringement (section 37a paragraph 1 of the Cartel Act).